wushouhe/fabric-tools/build-hyperledgerFabric-for-RHEL-zlinux-0517.md

 \#!/bin/bash

 /usr/local/bin/docker daemon -H tcp://0.0.0.0:2375 -H
-unix:///var/run/docker.sock --insecure-registry localhost:5050 &gt;
+unix:///var/run/docker.sock --insecure-registry localhost:5050 >
-/var/log/docker.log 2&gt;&1 &
+/var/log/docker.log 2>&1 &

 > **NOTE:** If your Docker Registry is running on another system, change
 > **localhost** to either the hostname or IP address of the system